anthe/linux-surface/README.md

+# This repo contains modifications for NixOS compatibility

 # Linux Surface

 Linux running on the Microsoft Surface devices .
 Follow the instructions below to install the latest kernel and config files.